DataBiosphere/consent-ontology/docs/Algorithms.md

 This version of the algorithm uses a custom set of business rules to match a research purpose and consented dataset.
 In determining a positive match between research purpose and consented dataset, we make sure that the consented dataset matches **ALL** conditions specified in the research purpose.
+The primary difference between this version and the previous version is the update to Non-Profit Use (<strong>NPU</strong>) business logic.

 <table>
 	<thead>